apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**ACC conference reportedly not looking to expand, leaving Stanford and Cal without a landing spot**
+**Candidate in Ecuador's presidential election Fernando Villavicencio shot dead**

-You can read more about it [here](https://www.si.com/college/stanford/football/acc-conference-reportedly-not-looking-to-expand-leaving-stanford-and-cal-without-a-landing-spot).
+You can read more about it [here](https://www.bbc.com/news/world-latin-america-66457472).

 ## Requirements
 - Python 3.8